- Home

 13. Be holiday savvy

-Unfortunately, new research shows that nearly half (41%) of all Brits have experienced holiday fraud, or know someone who has, losing an average of £1,168 each.
+Unfortunately, many people have experienced holiday fraud, or know someone who has, with losses often running into hundreds or sometimes even thousands of pounds.
 So, if you’re trying to save money on your holiday, the last thing you want or need is to pay for something that doesn’t actually exist.
 To protect yourself from holiday fraud, consider the following:

 - Always check the site link carefully before you click to make sure it’s taking you to a legitimate site.
-Use authorised apps or sites where you can to make sure it’s the real deal.
+Use authorised apps or sites where you can to make sure it’s the real deal and make sure it says https at the beginning of the link.
+This indicates that the site protects user data and ensures that you’re connected to an authentic site.

 - Never click any links in emails or texts that you weren’t expecting, particularly if they have an urgent tone to them – this is a trick used by fraudsters to create a sense of urgency and make people click on links that either capture your personal information or infect your device with malicious software.